Fender 75th Anniversary Collection

 The one that started it all.

-The foundation for everything that followed!
+The foundation for all others!

 Pickups